-(Revised June 15, 2009) - d) General Procedures Upon receipt of an application for an OSRD Special Permit, the Planning Board shall, within fourteen (14) days of the filing of the completed application, distribute copies of the application, accompanying plans, and other documentation, to the Board of Health, Conservation Commission, Open Space Committee, Building Inspector, Department of Public Services, Police Chief, Fire Chief, Design Review committee, and the Town's consulting engineer and consulting planner for their consideration, review, and report.
+c) General Procedures - Upon receipt of an application for an OSRD Special Permit, the Planning and Economic Development Board shall, within fourteen (14) days of the filing of the completed application, distribute copies of the application, accompanying plans, and other documentation, to the Board of Health, Conservation Commission, Open Space Committee, Building Inspector, Department of Public Services, Police Chief, Fire Chief, Design Review committee, and the Town's consulting engineer and consulting planner for their consideration, review, and report.
 The applicant shall furnish the copies necessary to fulfill this requirement.
-Reports from other boards and officials shall be submitted to the Planning Board within thirty-five (35) days of receipt of the reviewing party of all the required materials.
+Reports from other boards and officials shall be submitted to the Planning and Economic Development Board within thirty-five (35) days of receipt of the reviewing party of all the required materials.
 Failure of these reviewing parties to make recommendations after having received copies of all such required materials shall be deemed a lack of opposition thereto.
-In the event that the public hearing by the Planning Board is held prior to the expiration of the 35-day period, the Planning Board shall continue the public hearing to permit the formal submission of reports and recommendations within the 35-day period.
-The Decision/Findings of the Planning Board shall contain, in writing, an explanation for any departures from the recommendations of any reviewing party.
+In the event that the public hearing by the Planning and Economic Development Board is held prior to the expiration of the 35-day period, the Planning and Economic Development Board shall continue the public hearing to permit the formal submission of reports and recommendations within the 35-day period.
+The Decision/ Findings of the Planning and Economic Development Board shall contain, in writing, an explanation for any departures from the recommendations of any reviewing party.
 (Revised June 15, 2009)